 HOW TO FERTILIZE A THUJA GREEN GIANT ARBORVITAE

 When it comes time to fertilize your Arborvitae Green Giant, our recommendation has consistently been to use Espoma Bio-Tone Plus Starter Plus fertilizer.
-We have tried many so-called “starter fertilizers” over the years and have come to rely on Bio-tone exclusively for our use.
-Simply mix the recommended amount of Bio-tone into the back-fill soil and water in generously when back-filled.
-Bio-tone® Starter Plus is an all-natural plant food that is combined with a stronger concentration of our beneficial bacteria along with both endo and ectomycorrhizae.
-The “good” fungus in Bio-tone colonizes on the growing roots of your newly planted plant and does not allow the disease-causing fungus to attack the new roots.
+We have tried many so-called “starter fertilizers” over the years and have come to rely on this one exclusively for our use.
+Simply mix the recommended amount of Bio-Tone Plus Starter Plus into the back-fill soil and water in generously when back-filled.
+This is an all-natural plant food that is combined with a stronger concentration of our beneficial bacteria along with both endo and ectomycorrhizae.
+The “good” fungus in Bio-Tone Plus Starter Plus colonizes on the growing roots of your newly planted plant and does not allow the disease-causing fungus to attack the new roots.
 It has also shown promise in stimulating the growth of the new roots which means a quicker establishment for your plant.
 We recommend adding fertilizer to the soil when the tree is freshly planted in its new home in your garden, and during early spring to give it the extra boost it needs to flourish and grow after the winter season.
 This will give new branches and foliage a chance to kick start growth before the season ends.

 HOW TO MULCH THUJA GREEN GIANT ARBORVITAE